 Life Cycle of the Pale Morning Dun Fly

 - Nymph: The eggs hatch into nymphs.
-Then living on the stream bottom for several months to a year.
+Then living on the stream bed for several months to a year.
 During this stage, the PMD nymph molts several times as it grows, shedding its exoskeleton to accommodate its increasing size.

 Fly Fishing Techniques and Fly Selection